unik-name/help-unikname/docs/integration/connect/apps/discourse/README.md

 ## Requirements

-- you must have [installed](https://meta.discourse.org/t/install-plugins-in-discourse/19157) the [oidc plugin](https://github.com/discourse/discourse-openid-connect)
+- you must have [installed](https://meta.discourse.org/t/install-plugins-in-discourse/19157) the [Unikname Connect plugin](https://github.com/discourse/discourse-openid-connect)
 - you must be connected as admin

 ## Setup

-Go to the Discourse "burger" menu → admin → "Settings" tab → "Plugin" category You can also go to `https://<your_discourse_forum_url>` `/admin/site_settings/category/plugins`
+Go to the Discourse "burger" menu → admin → "Settings" tab → "Plugin" category.

+You can also go to `https://<your_discourse_forum_url>` `/admin/site_settings/category/plugins`

+Then, configure the following attributs:

 | Attribut | Description |
 |--------|-----------|